ShaneVibert/Anime_chatroom/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgements

 FastAPI: A modern web framework for building APIs.

 Uvicorn: ASGI server for running FastAPI apps.

 AniList: An excellent API for anime data, used to fetch anime information for this app.

 Docker: Containerization of the app to make deployment easier.
-This README gives a comprehensive guide to setting up, running, and contributing to the FastAPI-based chat application.
-It's tailored for developers who want to get up and running quickly, while also providing instructions for deployment and contribution.